Penn Relays: World records

-Over the course of its history, originally one world record was set at the Penn Relays (though it was revoked following doping results), although there have been additional world bests in non-IAAF recognized events such as the distance medley relay.
+Over the course of its history, originally one world record was set at the Penn Relays (though it was revoked following doping results), and one record was subsequently declared a world record after World Athletics began recognising the event.
+The 2006 distance medley relay Kenyan team was the first world record recognised by World Athletics from this event when the event became an official event at their Relays event on May 1, 2015.